Article: Create an inspiring experience at Cruickston Park: A blend of the old and the new.

 Cruickston Park’s history is steeped in the tradition of Old-World farming.
 It’s a time-honoured practice that is the source of life and cadence.
 Every season offers nature’s bounty as it unfolds.
 Cruickston Park continues its farming tradition and culture which forms the basis of the property.
 It is its own terroir, and as such Cruickston offers seasonal and naturally grown garden produce, farm fresh eggs, grass-fed meats, and forest floor harvests.
 We not only use traditional farming methods, we measure our soil quality, to prove out our ability to regenerate good, nutritious soil.
 After-all, we wholly believe the quality of any society is a function of its soil quality.

-Our Event Venues: An Overview
+Our Event Venues and Packages: An Overview

 The Trio: The ‘Trio’ represents the Stone Cottage, The Stables, and Trapper’s Cabin, physically situated as a collective in close proximity to each other, yet individually private with the natural separation of spruce trees.
 A stone wall around the perimeter of the Stone Cottage yard delineates its spacious lawn edged with a tall stand of trees.
 Collectively these 3 buildings can sleep up to 10 guests; two of the kitchens can accommodate caterers; alternatively, we can offer luxurious, high-end dining from our personal culinary chef and full service for up to 120 people.

-Walled Garden: Our garden venue provides an intimate atmosphere in a natural setting, perfect for smaller weddings.
+In the Garden: Our garden venue provides an intimate atmosphere in a natural setting, perfect for smaller weddings.
 We recommend up to 80 people.
 This venue ensures a sense of closeness avoiding the vastness of open spaces.
 Ceremonies can be choreographed down the centre isle pathways.
 An open-air tent can be placed under our mature walnut stand, adjacent the glass greenhouse and open pasture.

 To ensure mutual success, we require our guests contract a professional event planner to plan and implement your venue of choice.